cheremin/scalarization/README.md

 ```
 mvn clean package
 ```
+There are 3 modules right now: `core` contains infrastructure (execution framework), `lab` contains actual scenarios, `junit-integration` is experimental, it contains draft of allocation scenarios run with junit/hamcrest

 ## How to run ##
 (Assuming you have `$JAVA_HOME` pointing to java installation you want to test)

+Go to `lab` module, and run:

 ```
 chmod u+x scripts/run-all.sh